-Having many knick-knacks on our nightstands, shelves, dresser or any other surfaces in our room is a major source of visual clutter.
+Having many knick-knacks on our nightstands, shelves, dressers or any other surfaces in our room is a major source of visual clutter.

 It also makes cleaning and dusting a lot more difficult and time-consuming.

-But having an excessive amount or some that you no longer love, let go of them.
+But if you have an excessive amount or some that you no longer love, allow yourself to let them go.

-I find that bedrooms with only a few things are a lot more welcoming and relaxing!
+I find that bedrooms with only a few things in them are a lot more welcoming and relaxing!

 3 – Wall decorations